 ZS2EZ TOWER PROJECT

 The greatest dream of any Amateur Radio operator is to have an imposing antenna tower topped with large antennas.
 Since embarking on the adventure of HF in 2005 I have been using a 9m (30ft) high antenna tower, and have longed for more height.
 When I acquired my WARC band beam, I dreamed of being able to stack the two antennas on a high tower.
-Finally this looks like becoming a reality during 2010!
+Finally this has become a reality during 2010!

 In 2008 my friend Donovan ZS2DL obtained a Webb "Galaxy" tower that had become surplus at a local Military base.
 This tower comprised three 6m long sections and a 3m tapering top section.
 Upon deciding that this tower would not be suitable for his location, Donovan offered this tower to me for free, provided I arranged collection.
 Enlisting the help of my friends Glen ZS2GV and Basie ZR2BA, I arranged for collection using Glen's trusty Isuzu LDV, and the tower was transported to my house.
 As our municipal regulations do not allow a tower to exceed 15m (50ft) we dropped off one 6m section at Basie's home along the way.
 This left me with two 6m sections and the top section.